MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 The following section contains settings information about the RMS client.
 This information might be helpful if you have problems with applications or services that use the RMS client.

 > [!NOTE]
-> Some settings depend on whether the RMS-enlightened application runs as a client mode application (such as Microsoft Word and Outlook, or the RMS sharing application), or server mode application  (such as SharePoint and Exchange).
+> Some settings depend on whether the RMS-enlightened application runs as a client mode application (such as Microsoft Word and Outlook, or the Azure Information Protection client with Windows File Explorer), or server mode application  (such as SharePoint and Exchange).
 In the following tables, these settings are identified as **Client Mode** and **Server Mode**, respectively.

 ### Where the RMS client stores licenses on client computers
 The RMS client stores licenses on the local disk and also caches some  information in the Windows registry.